GPXCAT/laravel_db_log/README.md

 # gpxcat's laravel_db_log

-Add the service provider to your `.env` file:
+Add the environment variable to your `.env` file:

 ```